oVirt/ovirt-site/source/release/3.5.4/index.html.md

 ### CANDIDATE RELEASE

-oVirt 3.5.4 first candidate release is available since 2015-07-01.
+oVirt 3.5.4 second candidate release is available since 2015-08-20.
 In order to install it you've to enable oVirt 3.5 release candidate repository.

 In order to install it on a clean system, you need to install